dymmond/esmerald/docs/routing/routes.md

 #### Middleware

-As specified before, the [middleware](../middleware/middleware.md) of a Gateway are read from top down, from the owner to the very handler and the same is applied to [exception handlers](../exception-handlers.md), [dependencies](../dependencies.md) and [permissions](../permissions.md).
+As specified before, the [middleware](../middleware/middleware.md) of a Gateway are read from top down, from the parent to the very handler and the same is applied to [exception handlers](../exception-handlers.md), [dependencies](../dependencies.md) and [permissions](../permissions.md).

 ```python hl_lines="23 29-30"